manticoresoftware/manticoresearch/manual/Searching/Search_results.md

 ## SQL

 <!-- example sql1 -->
-When you run a query via SQL over mysql protocol as a result you get the requested columns back or empty result set in case nothing is found.
+When you run a query via SQL over the MySQL protocol, you receive the requested columns as a result or an empty result set if nothing is found.

 <!-- request SQL -->
 ```sql